-The current conservation status of the harbour porpoise population in the Western Baltic is uncertain but abundance estimates coupled with a lack of knowledge on bycatch rates might give reason for concern.
-Consequently, the responsible national authorities are requested to consider the recommendations of this Plan.
+The current conservation status of the harbour porpoise population in the Western Baltic is uncertain but abundance estimates coupled with a lack of knowledge on bycatch rates give reason for concern.
+Consequently, the responsible national authorities are urged to follow the recommendations of this Plan.

-This Plan seeks to protect the harbour porpoise population in the Western Baltic, the Belt Sea and the Kattegat and to restore and/or maintain the population at a favourable conservation status aiming for a population size at 80% or more of the carrying capacity (Resolution No. 3, Incidental Take of Small Cetaceans, Bristol 2000), whereby:
+This Plan seeks to protect the harbour porpoise population in the WBBK and to restore and/or maintain the population at a favourable conservation status aiming for a population size at 80% or more of the carrying capacity (Resolution No. 3, Incidental Take of Small Cetaceans, Bristol 2000), whereby:

-- population dynamics data will show that harbour porpoises are maintaining themselves at a level enabling their long-term survival as a viable component of the marine ecosystem - 2. the range of harbour porpoises is neither reduced, nor is it likely to be reduced in the foreseeable future - 3. habitat of favourable quality is and will be available to maintain harbour porpoises in the long term
+- 1. population dynamics data will show that harbour porpoises are maintaining themselves at a level enabling their long-term survival as a viable component of the marine ecosystem; - 2. the range of harbour porpoises is neither reduced, nor is it likely to be reduced in the foreseeable future; and - 3. habitat of favourable quality is and will be available to maintain harbour porpoises in the long term;